 Spammers and scammers often mask the actual destination of clickable links within their messages by making it appear to go to a legitimate address, when in fact it goes to a redirected address.

-It is easy to mask the actual destination so that a link that appears to be "from your bank" actual takes you somewhere dangerous.
+It is easy to mask the actual destination so that a link that appears to be "from your bank" takes you somewhere else.

 Beware of Phishing & Identity Theft

 Legitimate companies don't warn you by email that your account is suspended.

 Such messages are an attempt to gain access to your account by requesting your user name and password under false pretenses.
 The threat of account suspension is designed to get you to panic and ignore common sense.

 - The use of companies you trust is designed to capitalize on trust in that name.